g3rzi/CKA/README.md

 # General commands

-`kubectl run --dry-run=false` -> of true, it prints the object without sending it.
+`kubectl run --dry-run=false --restart=Never -o yaml --image nginx nginx` -> will print the object without sending it and only pod will be created (not deployment).
-`kubectl run --restart=Never` -> regular pod is created.
+`--restart=Never` => will create Pod, not Deployment.

 # Sections
 ## Section 3: Scheduling